phistrom/routeros-mkdir/README.md

 This function runs synchronously meaning it does not return until the folder is created (or an error occurs).

 # Testing
-Only tested on RouterOS 6.45.
+Only tested on RouterOS **6.44** and **6.45**.
 Please open an issue on GitHub if you find this does not work with your particular device/OS.

 # License
 MIT